Encryptx-labs/Docs/Readme.md

 ---

 $1### Why Linea Blockchain is a Key Choice
 Linea Blockchain plays a pivotal role in the Encryptix Protocol by serving as the backbone for storing essential credentials such as NFTs, USDC, and user-specific data.
-While Inco is utilized as an encrypted IPFS-like gateway for secure off-chain data storage, Linea ensures on-chain accessibility and integrity.
+While Inco is utilized as an encrypted IPFS-like gateway for secure on-chain data storage, Linea ensures on-chain accessibility and integrity.
 Moreover, Linea's composability allows encrypted keys and data to be used in advanced computations, enabling unique features like secure identity management and future data retrieval without compromising privacy.
 By combining Linea's robust blockchain capabilities with Inco's privacy-focused encrypted storage, Encryptix provides a seamless and secure user experience.

 - **Composability**:
   - FHE allows cryptographic operations to be performed directly on encrypted data.